Friedrich Rainer: Personal background

-Political involvement
+Early political involvement

 Beginning in high-school, Rainer had been a member of right-wing organizations in Sankt Veit.
 He also participated in the armed Austro-Slovene conflict in Carinthia.
 Prior to his graduation from law school in Graz, he joined the Austrian SA in 1923 and joined a Burschenschaft student fraternity.
 In October 1930, Rainer joined the Nazi Party establishing the local branch in Sankt Veit.
 A close friend of Odilo Globocnik, he joined the Austrian SS at the end of 1933.

 That same year he took up a post at the office of Nazi Gauleiter Hubert Klausner in Klagenfurt.
 As the Nazi Party had been banned by the Austrian government under Chancellor Engelbert Dollfuss in 1933, Rainer was in August 1935 sentenced to one year in police custody, presumably for high treason.
 He was released early for good behaviour the following March, nevertheless like Klausner and his deputy Globocnik he had to step down from his administrative role in the party, transferring sole leadership to the rival Austrian Nazi leader Josef Leopold.